Argentina during World War II: 1943 coup

-End of the War
+War's end

 The Liberation of Paris in August 1944 gave new hopes to the pro-Allied factions in Argentina, who saw it as an omen of the possible fall of the Argentine government and called for new elections.
 The demonstrations in support of Paris soon turned into protests against the government, leading to incidents with the police.
 It was rumored that some Argentine politicians in Uruguay would create a government in exile, but the project never came to fruition.
 President Franklin Roosevelt supported Hull's claims about Argentina with similar statements.
 He also cited Churchill when he stated that history would judge all nations for their role in the war, both belligerents and neutrals.

 By early 1945, World War II was nearing its end.
 The Red Army had captured Warsaw and was closing in on East Prussia, and Berlin itself was under attack.
 Allied victory was imminent.
 Perón, the strong man of the Argentine government, foresaw that the Allies would dominate international politics for decades and concluded that although Argentina had successfully resisted the pressure to force it to join the war, remaining neutral until the end of the war would force the country into isolationism at best or bring about a military attack from the soon to be victorious powers.